thoughtworks/metrik/README.md

 ### Configure your projects

 After the container is running on your machine.
-Go to your favourate browser and open the app.
+Go to your favourite browser and open the app.
 If running in local that would be `http://localhost:80/`.

 1. Start the configuration:
   <div><img src="https://raw.githubusercontent.com/thoughtworks/metrik/main/.doc/img/step1.png" height=70% width=70%></div>